ylyu-fly/labwebsite/content/sections/section5.md

 ** **

-Apr 2 | We are so proud that Rajat has successfully defended his honor's thesis titled, 'The Role of Serotonin Receptor 2A/B and Nutrient Choice on the Lifespan of the Fruit Fly Drosophila melanogaster.'
+Apr 2 | We are so proud that Rajat has successfully defended his honor's thesis titled, 'The Role of Serotonin Receptor 2A/B and Nutrient Choice on the Lifespan of the Fruit Fly *Drosophila melanogaster*.'
 Congratulations on this significant milestone, Rajat!

 ** **